 This wallet card provides anglers with a pocket-sized reminder of how they can learn more about recreational fishing data.

 Fact Sheet: APAIS At-a-Glance

 This fact sheet answers common questions about our shoreside intercept survey.

 Regional Rack Cards: Atlantic Coast and Gulf of Mexico

 These regional rack cards explain how we use shoreside intercept surveys to collect catch data from recreational anglers.

-State Rack Cards: Rhode Island (PDF) and New York (PDF)
+State Rack Cards: Rhode Island, New York, and Georgia

-These state-specific rack cards provide a snapshot of recreational fishing in Rhode Island and New York, from the top species caught in 2019 to the number of saltwater access sites listed in the Marine Recreational Information Program's online register.
-An additional wallet card (PDF, 2 pages) explains how anglers in Rhode Island can contribute to fisheries science and management by sharing their catch information with state field interviewers.
+These state-specific rack cards provide a snapshot of recreational fishing in Rhode Island, New York, and Georgia from the top species caught in 2019 to the number of saltwater access sites listed in the Marine Recreational Information Program's online register.
+An additional wallet card explains how anglers in Rhode Island can contribute to fisheries science and management by sharing their catch information with state field interviewers.